kohuala/ml-project-group35/README.md

 ## Project Aim and Problem Fumulation

-We would like to make the parking easier by automatically detect the license plates instead of the usage of physical ticket when car entering or exiting the parking lot.
+We would like to make the parking easier by automatically detecting the license plates instead of distributing physical tickets when car entering or exiting the parking lot.

 ## Technology Overview